Just What the Heck is a Calendex, Anyway?

-This bullet journaler took another popular road and combined a calendex on the right with the Alastair Method (can you believe it even has a name?!
+This bullet journaler took another popular road and combined a calendex on the left with the Alastair Method on the right (can you believe it even has a name?!
 I love this bullet journal community).

 Now that you’ve seen a few examples, maybe you’re ready to jump right in.
 I would suggest you read about Boho Berry’s updated bullet journal.
 There she has a gorgeous photo of her 2016 calendex

 As always, the remainder of my post will be full of inspiration and (hopefully) planning peace.